 (1) Very afraid to find letters in the post box

 Because all the letters were only in German!
 For example, letters from the banks, government, insurance, and so on.
 These were the most common letters I got.
-I was really stressed about missing to do something, because I could not understand the letter.
-Especially if I saw an Euro amount in the letter, it really stressed me out: “Is it something that I need to pay!?”
+I was really stressed about missing to do something, just because I could not understand the letter.
+Especially if I saw a Euro amount in the letter, it really stressed me out: “Is it something that I need to pay!?”

 Fortunately, I was always living together with some other German students, and I could ask them for help.
 You can also ask your German colleagues or other local students to help you out.
 Another option is to use Google’s translation app to instantly translate the letter in your phone camera.